 Revenue in the fiscal first quarter came in at $12.7 billion, up 4% year over year and 1% sequentially.
 Personal Systems contributed most to the company’s top-line growth for the quarter, reporting revenue growth of 10% year over year.
 Specifically, notebooks displayed 16% year-over-year revenue growth while workstations came in at 6% year over year.
 Further, the company witnessed double-digit growth across all three geographical regions, driven by share gains and innovation.
 However, HP’s printing segment reported a 3% year-over-year decline.
 Consumer hardware displayed modest 2% year-over-year growth while commercial hardware reported an 8% year-over-year decline.
 Additionally, supplies revenue was down 3% year over year, but the company indicated that the revenue trajectory is on track to stabilize by the end of fiscal 2017.
 Management indicated the acquisition of Samsung’s printer business is proceeding as planned and is expected to close in the second half of fiscal 2017.

 Morningstar Premium Members gain exclusive access to our full analyst reports, including fair value estimates, bull and bear breakdowns, and risk analyses.
 Not a Premium Member?
 Get this and other reports immediately when you try Morningstar Premium free for 14 days.

-Timothy Feeney does not own shares in any of the securities mentioned above.
+Timothy Feeney does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.